-The evacuation came after Israel’s security Cabinet held a late-night emergency session, and told Prime Minister Ehud Barak he had full authority to determine the pace of the pullout, but army radio cited high-ranking army officials as saying the withdrawal would be over within a few days.
+Israel’s security Cabinet, which met in late-night session, told Prime Minister Ehud Barak he had full authority to determine the pace of the pullout, but army radio cited high-ranking army officials as saying the withdrawal would be over within a few days.

-Before that meeting, Haim Ramon, a Cabinet minister and confident of Barak, said he hoped a complete pullout would come ``much earlier″ than July 7, enabling the army to engage in a broader range of reprisals.
+Haim Ramon, a Cabinet minister and confidant of Barak, said at the meeting that he hoped the pullout would be ``much earlier″ than the deadline Israel imposed on itself in July.

 ``Up until now ... we could not react as we are capable of doing, using the full power of the (army),″ he said. ``The rules of the game are changing.″

 Israel beefed up defenses on its northern border _ army tank transporters were seen Monday night on the road leading north _ and warned that attacks on either its troops or its northern communities would bring harsh reprisals, not limited to the battle zone in south Lebanon.

 ``If someone initiates attacks on Israeli soldiers, not to mention the settlements of the north, as we withdraw ... the response will be very painful,″ said Barak, speaking in the border town of Zarit. ``I don’t recommend to anyone in the area to provoke a response from Israel.″

 In Kiryat Shemona, the principal border town, loudspeakers blared orders to head into shelters after word came that two Lebanese civilians had been killed in the occupied zone.